 Complete both SafeSport and Concussion training.
 Here are the instructions to complete both certs.
-Make sure you save them to your computer as you will need to upload them in the next step.
+Make sure you save them to your computer as you will need to upload them after you are done.
 You do not have to complete either course in one sitting; you should be able to log in at a later time and pick up where you left off.

-SAFESPORT (2 hours): All NJYS coaches must complete an annual SafeSport training.
-This must be dated January 1st, 2020 or later.
-There is a refresher after initial training that must be completed annually and uploaded to the site below.
-To access the initial training (SafeSport account) or take the refresher course, click the link below.
+SAFESPORT (2 hours): To access the initial training (SafeSport account) or take the refresher course, click the link below.

 This free 30 minute online course is for coaches, parents and others.
 It includes a quiz that you can complete at the end of the course and if you successfully complete the quiz you can print out a certificate of completion.

 This short 8 minute video is designed to help kids, parents and coaches detect and treat concussions early, especially in children 14 and under, and to keep them safe and healthy today.

 The video is introduced by 3-time Olympic Gold Medalist Heather O’Reilly of the US Olympic Women’s Soccer Team and features interviews with leading doctors in the areas of pediatrics, concussions and sports injuries, and young patients suffering from concussions giving practical advice on what to look for and how to avoid long-term damage as a result of concussions.

 The Doctors involved are: